Learn about how to care for your smile post treatment.

 Be as careful of your new teeth as you should be of natural ones.
 Any food that can crack, chip, or damage a natural tooth can do the same to artificial teeth.
 Avoid hard foods and substances (such as beer nuts, peanut brittle, ice, fingernails, pencils, and/or sticky candies.)
 Minimize or avoid foods or substances that stain such as coffee, red wine, tea, berries, and nicotine.

-Crowns and bridges usually take two or three appointments to complete.
+Dental crowns and bridges usually take two or three appointments to complete.
 In the first visit, the teeth are prepared to accept the restoration, and molds of the mouth are taken.
 Temporary crowns or bridges are placed to protect the teeth while the custom restoration is being made.
 Since the teeth will be anesthetized, the tongue, lips, and roof of the mouth may be numb.
 Please refrain from eating and drinking hot beverages until the numbness has completely worn off.

 Occasionally a temporary crown may come off.
 Call us if this happens and bring the temporary crown with you so we can re-cement it.
 It is very important for the temporary prosthesis to stay in place, as it will prevent other teeth from moving and compromising the fit of your final restoration.